-As the name implies, hallucinogens cause people to think and sense things that are not real.
-Hallucinogens have been used for centuries.
-They can be found in nature and can also be produced synthetically.
-Today, they are often called psychedelics and are popular throughout the world as recreational drugs.
+As the name implies, hallucinogens make people think and sense things that are not real.
+These can be found in nature and can also be produced synthetically.
+They are often called psychedelics and are popular as recreational drugs.
 People use hallucinogens to enhance routine experiences, emotions or social interactions.
-However, these are powerful and dangerous substances that can produce dangerous, sometimes fatal, side effects.
+However, these are powerful and dangerous substances that can produce severe side effects.

-Mushrooms: One of the naturally occurring hallucinogens that someone might use includes hallucinogenic mushrooms, known as psilocybin, which are native to North America.
-Historically, they have been used by native peoples in religious ceremonies such as vision quests.
+- Mushrooms: Hallucinogenic mushrooms or psilocybin are native to North America, and are one of the naturally occurring hallucinogens.
+Historically, these have been used by the natives in religious ceremonies like vision quests.
 The mushrooms may be chewed or brewed into a tea.

-Peyote or Mescaline: A powerful hallucinogen that is a member of the cactus family and has been used ritualistically by native peoples for centuries.
+- Peyote or Mescaline: Peyote, a member of the cactus family, is a powerful hallucinogen that has been used ritualistically by the natives for centuries.
+The main active psychedelic ingredient found in this substance is mescaline.
 Native Americans found that the dreamlike hallucinations produced by these substances gave them spiritual insights.
-They are still part of religious ceremonies practiced by some native peoples today.
-Mescaline is the main active psychedelic ingredient in peyote.
-Peyote can be eaten or used to form a liquid, which can be ingested, or a powder that can be rolled into a leaf and smoked.
+Therefore, these drugs are still used in religious ceremonies by some natives.
+Peyote can be consumed in the form of a liquid or powder that can be rolled into a leaf and smoked.

-LSD: In the 20th century, people began synthesizing hallucinogenic compounds.
-Albert Hoffman was a Swiss chemist who discovered the psychedelic drug lysergic acid diethylamide (LSD) in 1938.
-Hoffman hoped the compound would be useful in treating certain psychiatric disorders but the substance instead became a popular recreational drug in the 1960s.
-More commonly known as Acid, LSD is a liquid that may be put onto a sugar cube that is then eaten or put onto a piece of paper which is placed on the tongue.
-(For that reason, LSD is commonly referred to as blotter.)
-LSD is known to cause visual and auditory hallucinations.
+- LSD: In the 20thcentury, people began synthesizing hallucinogenic compounds.
+Swiss chemist Albert Hoffman discovered psychedelic drug lysergic acid diethylamide (LSD) in 1938.
+He hoped that the compound would be useful in treating certain psychiatric disorders.
+However, it became a popular recreational drug in the 1960s.
+Commonly known as Acid, LSD is a liquid that may be put onto a sugar cube that is then eaten or put onto a piece of paper which is placed on the tongue.
+For this reason, LSD is also commonly referred to as blotter which causes visual and auditory hallucinations.

-MDMA: Commonly known as Ecstasy, this substance is both a stimulant and a hallucinogen.
-MDMA is especially popular among high school and college students.
-It is most frequently taken in capsule or powder form, but it can also be swallowed as a liquid or snorted as a powder.
+- MDMA: Commonly known as ecstasy, 3,4-Methylenedioxymethamphetamine (MDMA) is both a stimulant and a hallucinogen, and is popular among high school and college students.
+It is commonly consumed in capsule or powder form, but it can also be swallowed as a liquid or snorted as a powder.

-PCP: More commonly known as Angel Dust, PCP is another powerful synthetic hallucinogen.
-It was originally developed as an anesthetic but because of its dangerous side effects its use was discontinued.
+- Phencyclidine: Commonly known as Angel Dust, phencyclidine (PCP) is another powerful synthetic hallucinogen originally developed as an anesthetic.
+However, its use was discontinued because of its dangerous side effects.
 PCP causes slurred speech, numbness in the extremities and hallucinations.
-In higher doses, it can cause seizures and coma, and can even be lethal.
-Repeated use of PCP can have long-term consequences — including memory loss, speech impediments and unpredictable flashbacks.
+In higher doses, it can cause seizures and coma, and can even be fatal.
+Repeated use of PCP can have long-term consequences, including memory loss, speech impediments and unpredictable flashbacks.

 Symptoms of hallucinogen abuse

-The National Institute on Drug Abuse (NIDA) reports that the “effects of hallucinogens can begin within 20 to 90 minutes and can last as long as 6 to 12 hours.”
-Some of the effects of different types of hallucinogens include:
+The National Institute on Drug Abuse (NIDA) reports that the “effects of hallucinogens can begin within 20 to 90 minutes and can last for up to six to 12 hours.”
+Some of the common symptoms of hallucinogen abuse include: